2019–20 UEFA Champions League group stage: Format

-In each group, teams play against each other home-and-away in a round-robin format.
-The group winners and runners-up advance to the round of 16, while the third-placed teams enter the Europa League round of 32.
+In each group, teams played against each other home-and-away in a round-robin format.
+The group winners and runners-up advanced to the round of 16, while the third-placed teams entered the Europa League round of 32.

 Tiebreakers

-Teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria are applied, in the order given, to determine the rankings (Regulations Articles 17.01):
+Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria were applied, in the order given, to determine the rankings (Regulations Articles 17.01):